Sprite sheet pivot editor

 - Set the frame rate and whether the animation loops

-- Add more animations to build one project sprite, then copy or download the manifest
+- Add more animations to build one project sprite, then download the ZIP bundle for your game engine

 Why it helps